This tutorial covers:

 }

-This code block defines the name of the application, the preferred orientation, and the background_color for the splash screen.
-It is a best practice to add the short_name.
-This optional field specifies the name that will be displayed in the app launcher or a new tab page.
+Note: It is a best practice to add the short_name, an optional field that specifies the name that will be displayed in the app launcher or a new tab page.
 Otherwise, the name will be used, and it will be truncated if it is more than 12 characters long.

 This is a very simple, lean app, so I have ignored features like theme_color, splash_pages, some standard icon sizes, and iOS icon support.

 The application home page is set at /index.html, and the installation icon sizes for different devices are defined in the icons property.
 I have also moved the icons directory containing all my icons to the root of the project.
-That is everything you need for your application to function as a PWA.
+Now we have all we need for our application to function as a PWA.

-To confirm this, run a Lighthouse test.
-Go to the Lighthouse tab in Chrome developer tools to run the test.
+To confirm this, let’s run a Lighthouse test in Chrome developer tools.
+Go to the Lighthouse tab in Chrome developer tools.
+You will see the screen below.
+There may be slight variations due to your Chrome version.

 Lighthouse

-Click Generate Report then Analyze page load to get an audit report for your PWA.
+Now click Generate Report Analyze page load to generate an audit report for our PWA.
+Results similar to the screenshot below will be displayed.

 Lighthouse Report

-Click the PWA icon on the far right to go to the results of the PWA compatibility test.
+Click on the PWA icon on the far right to jump to the results for the PWA compatibility test.

 Note: The failing check, Does not redirect HTTP traffic to HTTPS, will pass when you deploy your site and enable HTTPS.